Attribute-based access control

 REVOKE ROLE reader FROM AUTH RULE temporary_reader;

-Listing auth rules
+Showing auth rules

 SHOW AUTH RULES returns a table containing a single row per auth rule with the following columns: